The Breach (film): Cast

+Production

+A French-Belgian-Italian coproduction, The Breach was filmed in Brussels and Paris.

 Release

 The Breach was released on 26 August 1970 in France, where it had a total of 927,678 admissions.
 On 4 October 1973, it premiered at the New York Film Festival.

-Paris-based Tamasa Distribution is set to release "Première Vague" a collection of blu-ray discs of seven early films by Chabrol.
-The box set is set for release in France on November 18, 2025.
-Variety reported that it would include films that were "long unavailable" to the public, including The Breach.
+The film was long unavailable on home video until it was included by Paris-based Tamasa Distribution in "Première Vague" a collection of blu-ray discs of seven early films by Chabrol.
+The box set was released in France on November 18, 2025.

 Reception

 Upon the film's premiere at the New York Film Festival, Vincent Canby of The New York Times wrote a sympathetic yet mixed review.
 While acknowledging that it has "many beautiful things in it", the "disadvantages and indignities are piled so thickly on the poor heroine that one knows early that the film is obliged to offer her vindication", which itself "isn't surprising or touching enough to transform the melodrama of "La Rupture" into tragedy".

 In his 1985 review for the Chicago Reader, Dave Kerr's resume was thoroughly positive, calling La Rupture one of Chabrol's key films of the 1970s and a "most audacious experiment with narrative form… which begins with clear black/white, good/evil distinctions and then gradually self-destructs, breaking down into increasingly elliptical and imponderable fragments".

 In her book Claude Chabrol's Aesthetics of Opacity (2018), Catherine Dousteyssier-Khoze sees Chabrol "veering away from any realist anchoring and venturing into the realm of the symbolic".
 With the film being strongly influenced by the fairy tale, the characters become markers of this genre, with Hélène as the "beautiful princess or good fairy", Paul Thomas as "the evil witch", the ladies at the boarding house as Parcae and Ludovic Régnier as "the incarnation of pure evil".